 The master of science program in community mental health consists of a minimum of 48 credits, including the 22-credit certificate course sequence and 26 credits of advanced course work.
-The community mental health counseling track includes four supplemental elective courses for states that require a 60-credit master's program for licensure or certification.
+The 60 credit, mental health counseling track, within the master of science, requires at least four additional courses.